awgrover/single-page-app-proof/README.md

 A web-brower,
-that can open a html file on your disk/storage, that has "indexdb" (every recent browser as of 2015.1.1), that has javascript and local-web-storage enabled for "file:///"
+that can open a html file on your disk/storage, that has "indexedDB" (every recent browser as of 2015.1.1), that has javascript and local-web-storage enabled for "file:///"

 # Installation